rafatower/curriculum/05-advanced-javascript/02_advanced_functions.md

 be computed.

-Recursive calls can be very useful, especially when we have processes that traverse certain data structures called *trees*.
+Recursive calls can be very useful, especially when we have processes that traverse certain data structures such as *trees*.

 ## Closures